Yuli Turovsky

 Yuli Turovsky OC CQ (Юлий Туровский; 1939 - 2013) was a Soviet-born Canadian cellist, conductor and music educator, known for founding the I Musici de Montréal Chamber Orchestra.

 Early life and education

 Turovsky was born on the 7 July 1939 in Moscow in the Soviet Union (present-day, Russia).
 In 1946, Turovsky began studying the cello at Moscow Central Music School.
 In 1957, Turovsky enrolled at the Moscow Conservatory where he studied under Galina Kozolupova.
-Turovsky graduated with a diploma in 1962, and subsequently earnt his doctorate in 1969.
+Turovsky graduated with a diploma in 1962, and subsequently earned his doctorate in 1969.

 Life in the Soviet Union

 In 1969 Turovsky obtained first prize at the Soviet-wide cello competition and second prize at the Prague Spring International Music Festival.
 He also became the lead cello for the Moscow Chamber Orchestra which Rudolf Barshai had founded about fifteen years earlier and this association marked the beginning of Turovsky's recording career.
 In parallel to his work as a performing cellist, Turovsky taught at the Central Music School and the Conservatory and conducted the chamber orchestra of a local school.
 In 1976 he left Russia with his wife Eleonora (herself a professional violinist), his daughter Natasha and his father and settled in Montreal in 1977.